prashant-ramcharan/courgette-jvm/README.md

 * **rerunFailedScenarios** : If set to true, any failed scenario will be immediately re-run in the same thread.
 If the re-run succeeds, the initial failure will be ignored and not cause the build to fail.

+* **showTestOutput** : If set to true, the output for each feature will be redirected to the current I/O source or destination.

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..